Skip to the content

 What does national insurance pay for?

-National Insurance primarily funds the National Health Service (NHS) and the state pension.
+National Insurance pays for the National Health Service (NHS) and the state pension.
 It also helps pay for maternity allowance, bereavement support and some unemployment benefits, ensuring a safety net in times of need.

 How much annual leave do you get in the UK?